100+ Best Fundraising Ideas for Everyone in 2024

 Difficulty: +

-93. Cakes for Cause
+93. Cakes for a Cause

 fundraising ideas

 Sell cakes in your local community to raise funds during the holy month of Ramadan.
+Have people pay a donation in return for a cake.

-During Ramadan, many of the cakes will possibly be used as a part of iftar (breaking the fast).
+During Ramadan, many of the cakes will possibly be used as a part of Iftar (breaking the fast).

 Fundraising Potential: ++